 Finally, shadow is when you mix a hue with black.
 This creates a darker and stronger color.

 The graphic below portrays the difference between hue, tint, tone and shadow.
-Now, do you see how these combinations look much more closer to real design than the primary colors?
+Now, do you see how these color shade combinations look much more closer to real design than the primary colors?

 3 rules for creating your color palette